• Skip to primary navigation

 My parents had taught us kids well how to “use it up, wear it out, make it do, or do without.”
 I learned to sew, stretch clothing, and design a wardrobe with a few basic essentials (which I later taught to women: “How to Look Like a Million for a $100”).

-For the most part, in those early years we drove used cars except for one, and made car payments for those at first.
+For the most part, in those early years, we drove used cars except for one, and made car payments for those at first, eventually paying cash as we were able to save.
 Most other purchases we saved for, refusing to run up expensive credit card bills.
-We rented the first ten years of our marriage.
+We rented for the first ten years of our marriage.
 The down payment for our first home was a gift to us by a Christian builder, and the sale of that house ten years later supplied us with a down payment for our next home and cash for the furniture we needed.

 The New Look of our Financial Freedom Principles